A Beginner's Guide to Real Estate Investment Trusts (REIT)

 What Is a Paper Clip REIT?

 A paper clip REIT is a combination of two entities, one that owns the real estate properties and the other that runs them.
-It's not a common form of a real estate investment trust because the SEC regulations are so strict because of the risk of a conflict of interest.
+It's not a common form of a REIT because the SEC regulations are so strict because of the risk of a conflict of interest.
 Still, it does afford companies more flexibility for operations that aren't typical of a REIT.

 Can You Lose Money on a REIT?

+Should you invest in REITs?
 Like any investment, there is always the risk of losing money on a REIT.
 While real estate has a decent performance history, there's no guarantee that it will continue.
-Therefore, it's best to diversify your portfolio to reduce the risk of a total loss.
+Therefore, it's best to diversify your investment portfolio to reduce the risk of a total loss.

 Are REITs Safe During a Recession?

-REITs have historically protected investors during a recession because they don't have the same reaction to the market as the stock market.
-While real estate isn't 100% recession-proof, it can provide more protection in a diversified portfolio.
+REITs have generally protected investors during a recession because they usually have the same reaction to the market as the stock market.
+While real estate isn't 100% recession-proof, it could provide more protection in a diversified portfolio.

 How Much of Your Portfolio Should Be In REITs?